rajaswa/feedback-and-memory-in-transformers/README.md

     )
 ```

-## Citation
+## Citations
-If you use this code, cite the original paper:
+If you use the code for Feedback Transfomer or the Sequence Copy & Reverse task, cite the Feedback Transformer paper:
 ```
 @misc{fan2021addressing,
       title={Addressing Some Limitations of Transformers with Feedback Memory},